somewhere-beer/somewhere.beer/docs/specification.md

 #### Category page

-Beginning right below the navbar will be the title of the category.
-Below that will be a paragraph or paragraphs giving a description of the category, followed by an expandable list of subcategories.
+Beginning right below the navbar will be the title of the category, followed by an expandable list of subcategories.
 At the deepest level of each subcategory will be a bullet list of beers belonging to that subcategory, each linked to the page for that beer.
 Lastly, there will be a bullet list of beers that belong to a category but don't belong to any of its subcategories, each linked to the page for that beer.

 #### Results page